GFHeader

 Parents were Holocaust Survivors

-Incorporating my mother’s video testimony as told through the Steven Spielberg’s USC Shoah Foundation, I tell the story of her resilience and how she survived Auschwitz and Bergen Belsen concentration camps.
+Tells story of her resilience and how she survived Auschwitz and Bergen Belsen concentration camps.

 Phyllis Shaw

-Phyllis Shaw is a 2nd generation survivor.
-Both her mother and father were survivors.
-She tells the story of her mother, Regina, who as a teenager was deported to first a crowded ghetto near her home town in Romania and then transported to the Auschwitz concentration camp.
-From there, she miraculously found two of her 9 sisters.
+Phyllis Shaw is a 2nd generation Holocaust Survivor, as her mother and father were Survivors.
+She tells the story of her mother, Regina, who as a teenager was deported to first a crowded ghetto near her hometown in Romania and then transported to the Auschwitz Concentration Camp.
+From there, she miraculously found two of her nine sisters.
 The three did everything in their power to survive.
-From Auschwitz, to another working camp, to Bergen Belsen, to a displaced persons home in Sweden, and finally to America.
-Phyllis charts her mother's journey.
-It is one of resilience and gratitude despite everything that she went through.

 Phyllis resides in Ridgefield, CT with her husband.
 She graduated from Rutgers University with a degree in Computer Science and enjoyed a successful career as a Customer Service and Information System Executive.
 She has now decided to move away from corporate life and pursue her passions.
+Carrying on her mother's legacy is one of those.

 Julie Sherman